Group hike and public walk inquiries:

 Torrey Pines’ pristine wilderness offers a variety of trails that showcase dramatic ocean views, sandstone cliffs, and unique native flora.
 Whether you're looking for a leisurely stroll or a scenic workout, Torrey Pines State Natural Reserve offers an unforgettable hiking experience along Southern California’s most stunning coastline.
 With most of the trails being under a mile in length, you’ll get a chance to explore all that we strive to protect!

-If you have half a day, stop by the Visitor Center/Museum to see taxidermized specimens of all the native wildlife that live in the Reserve.
-If time allows, pay a visit to our Trail Information Kiosk where knowledgeable docents can tell you more about the flora and fauna along the trails before you start a hike!
+If you have half a day… visit the Visitor Center/Museum to see taxidermized specimens of native wildlife.
+If time allows, stop by the Trail Information Kiosk where knowledgeable docents can share more about flora and fauna before you start hiking!

-If you have a full day, park your vehicle at the lower South Beach lot and get a good workout walking up our park road.
-Take a breather at the Visitor Center, then make your way to the Beach Trail.
-If the tide is low enough, you can hike down to the beach and take a leisurely stroll back to your car.
+If you have a full day… park at the South Beach lot and get a good workout walking up Park Road.
+Break off to hike an easy loop around the Guy Fleming Trail, then take a breather at the Visitor Center before heading to the Beach Trail.
+If the tide is low, hike down to the beach and enjoy a relaxing stroll back to your car.

 Guided Hikes and Other Events: